WeeklySwift/Cookbook/README.md

 # Cookbook
-The repository containing questions and answers that were discussed on the meetups.

 ##How to use this repository:
 This is a catalog of questions and coresponding answers that are gouped by subject.